 The people known in ancient Scotland as the Picts were the forefathers of the Sewer family.
 It is a name for a cobbler.
 The name is derived from the Old English word soutere, which in turn comes from the Old Norse word sutare, which means shoemaker or cobbler.

 The surname Sewer was first found in Angus (Gaelic: Aonghas), part of the Tayside region of northeastern Scotland, and present day Council Area of Angus, formerly known as Forfar or Forfarshire, where they held a family seat from very ancient times, where Colin, son of Angus Souter, held lands in 1264.

-Important Dates for the Sewer family
+Early History of the Sewer family

 This web page shows only a small excerpt of our Sewer research.
 Another 139 words (10 lines of text) covering the years 1327, 1375, 1422, 1438, and 1663 are included under the topic Early Sewer History in all our PDF Extended History products and printed products wherever possible.

 When the first dictionaries were invented in the last few hundred years, spelling gradually became standardized.
 Before that time, scribes spelled according to sound.
 Names were often recorded under different spelling variations every time they were written.
 Sewer has been written Souter, Suter, Sutar, Souttar, Soutar, Sutter, Shuter and many more.

 Early Notables of the Sewer family (pre 1700)